shaodongdatamind/shaodongdatamind.github.io/_posts/2023-04-07-double-ml-elasticity-estimation.md

 where $$p$$ is price, $$q$$ is demand, and $$\theta$$ is the elasticity.
 This equations tells us that given a percent-change of price ($$p$$), the percent-change of demanded quantity ($$q$$) is a constant.
 This constant is the elasticity, $$\theta$$.

 The basic idea is that a \\$1 increase in price will have a larger impact on demand for a product that costs \\$5 compared to one that costs \\$100.
 Consumers tend to care about relative changes rather than absolute changes.
 This definition is convenient because it allows the parameter $$\theta$$ to remain constant as the price changes.
-With a reliable estimate of $$\theta$$, a retailer can make counterfactual predictions about their prices, such as "if I were to increase the price of my product by 5%, I could sell 5θ% more units" (usually θ is negative).
+With a reliable estimate of $$\theta$$, a retailer can make counterfactual predictions about their prices, such as "if I were to increase the price of my product by 5%, I could sell 5θ% more units" (usually $$\theta$$ is negative).

 A good elasticity estimation can be very important to a retailer in many scenarios: